 Aroma: 2.0 – I’m not sure if that’s whiskey and gasoline, or whiskey and turpentine.
 Based on the name it might actually be residue from quenching a blade, but either way it’s terrible.

-Manliness: 8.0 – They don’t even go into their whisky, they don’t lie, and overall there’s nothing to remove points.
-Add that to the badass name, and the gutter taste – and this is without doubt a manly whisky.
-Not good, but manly all the less.
+Honesty: 8.0 – They don’t even go into their whisky, they don’t lie, and overall there’s nothing to remove points.
+Add that to the badass name, and the gutter taste – and this is without doubt worthy of the title of a sword.

 W/ Rocks: 4.0 – That takes off some of the edge there, but this is still not good.